Introducing MoT Community Certification (MoT-CC)

 There are MoT Members who dedicate their time to supporting others through forum discussions.
 Positively supporting people in community conversations is a valid way to demonstrate expertise.
 These contributions also have the potential to impact many thousands of people.

 We will reward people who contribute consistently and positively with a MoT Community Certification.
 We will have different flavours of Community Certifications too.
-We will first start with a Community Certification in Test Automation (MoT-CCTA) as this aligns with our new Test Automation certifications and activities within it.
+We will explore a Community Certification in Test Automation (MoT-CCTA) as this aligns with our new Test Automation certifications and activities within it.
 (MoT-CTA)

-We will then expand onto other themed MoT Community Certifications.
+We will also explore other themed MoT Community Certifications.
 A MoT Foundation Certificate in Software Testing (MoT-FCST) will open up the opportunity for a Community Certification in Software Testing (MoT-CCST).

 How much do we need to contribute to become community qualified?